 Walk at the Malecon

 Probably the busiest attraction of Guayaquil.
 It is a place to chill and have a long walk with the sea breeze.
 It is also a place for many bars and restaurants and a few gardens with (as I learned) over 350 native species of plants.
-I rather enjoyed it, especially that it is build along the river and it is always nice to walk with a view of water.
+I rather enjoyed it, especially that it is build buy doxycycline with no prescription along the river and it is always nice to walk with a view of water.

 Cerro Santa Ana